MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeviceCollectionIncludeMembershipRule.md

 ```

 ### -IncludeCollectionName

-Specifies the name of a device collection included in a membership rule.
+Specify the name of the included collection to remove the rule.

 ```yaml
 Type: String